Shikhar-T/Library-Management-System/README.md

 ```
 ---

+## Reports

+- **Database Schema**: Detailed table structures and relationships.
+- **Data Analysis**: Insights into book categories, employee salaries, member registration trends, and issued books.
+- **Summary Reports**: Aggregated data on high-demand books and employee performance.

+## Conclusion

+This project demonstrates the application of SQL skills in creating and managing a library management system.
+It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.

 ## SQL Code

 The full set of SQL commands for the Library Management System is included in the project.
 Each SQL statement is designed to perform specific operations like inserting data, querying for information, or generating reports.

 ---

 ## Getting Started